core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'tp_info', with value a CBOR array.
 This includes the transport-specific information required to correctly receive multicast notifications bound to the phantom observation request.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.
 This parameter MUST be included.

 * 'ph_req', with value the byte serialization of the transport-independent information of the phantom observation request (see {{ssec-server-side-request}}), encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.

-This parameter MUST be included.
+   This parameter MAY be omitted, in case the phantom request is, in terms of transport-independent information, identical to the registration request from the client.
+Otherwise, this parameter MUST be included.

+   Note that the registration request from the client may indeed differ from the phantom observation request in terms of transport-independent information, but still be acceptable for the server to register the client as taking part in the group observation.

 * 'last_notif', with value the byte serialization of the transport-independent information of the latest multicast notification for the target resource, encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.
 This parameter MAY be included.